When you hear the term “Scholars Program,” what do you think of?

 - The Physics of Sound: Study of a Mandolin

-- Another research plus is that at Clarke, first-year Honors Cornerstone students are eligible to attend the Upper Midwest Honors Council Conference each spring and have the chance to present research they conducted throughout the semester.
+- Another research plus is that at Clarke, first-year Scholars Cornerstone students are eligible to attend the Upper Midwest Honors Council Conference each spring and have the chance to present research they conducted throughout the semester.